expandedfronts/revisr/readme.txt

 == Changelog ==

+= 2.0.1 - October 30, 2015 =
+* Fix: Bug causing all files to be committed in some cases

 = 2.0 - October 27, 2015 =
 * New: Commits are no longer stored in the database
 * New: Setup wizard for when no repo is found